The Best Activities, Attractions, Sights and Tours on the North Island

 41. Kayak or Cruise to the Maori Rock Carvings of Lake Taupo

-The fact that Lake Taupo is the crater of a supervolcano is impressive enough in itself, but checking out the shore’s towering Maori carvings is another reason to cruise (more info on Viator, Tripadvisor and Klook) or kayak (on Viator and Tripadvisor) on the lake.
+The fact that Lake Taupo is the crater of a supervolcano is impressive enough in itself, but checking out the shore’s towering Maori carvings is another reason to cruise with Sail Barbary (more info on Viator and Klook) or kayak with Canoe and Kayak Taupo.

 Location: Taupo, Waikato.
 See more ways to experience the lake in the 5 Ways to Experience Lake Taupo.